zveroboy152/info-scrapper/README.md

 # info-scrapper
-A Python/PowerShell/Batch mishmash to deploy a data miner to call back to a remote sftp  system This is an open sourced free for fun item, have fun!
+A Python/PowerShell/Batch mishmash to deploy a data miner to call back to a remote sftp  system

+Run the bat file first to surcomvent Powershell Script Execution, then enjoy the data harvesting!

+This is an open sourced free for fun item, have fun!